A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Results

 As suggested in the previous subsection, the spreading of the AI instrument across the entire neuroscience knowledge space remains quite limited over the years.
 In this section, we explore at the microscale the clustered distribution of the citation RoGs of all articles in our dataset, as well as the time-aggregated citation network centered on the AI-related works and aggregated into clusters.
 Both are represented in Fig.~\ref{fig:gyradius_citation_distrib_cluster}.

-According to Fig.~\ref{fig:gyradius_citation_distrib_cluster}A, which complements the previous Fig.~\ref{fig:gyradius_citation_average}, the publications dealing with AI within all the clusters of the neuroscience knowledge map diffuse as much or less than the non-AI ones, except for the small peripheral clusters $C_4$ (\textit{Parkinson's disease}) and $C_5$ (\textit{Skeletal Muscle Disease}), which both show the highest citation RoGs for the AI knowledge produced in them.
-This low diffusion is especially observed in the clusters where AI has been mainly developed in recent years (see Section~\ref{sec:map}), namely \textit{Foundations for connectionist AI} ($C_1$), \textit{ADHD studies} ($C_2$), \textit{OCD and Tourette syndrome studies} ($C_3$) and \textit{Studies of neurological disorders} ($C_7$).
+According to Fig.~\ref{fig:gyradius_citation_distrib_cluster}A, which complements the previous Fig.~\ref{fig:gyradius_citation_average}, the publications dealing with AI within all the clusters of the neuroscience knowledge map diffuse as much or less than the non-AI ones, except for the small peripheral clusters on studies of Parkinson's ($C_4$) and skeletal muscle diseases ($C_5$), which both show the highest citation RoGs for the AI knowledge produced in them.
+This low diffusion is especially observed in the clusters where AI has been mainly developed in recent years (see Section~\ref{sec:map}), namely studies on connectionist AI development ($C_1$), ADHD ($C_2$), OCD and Tourette syndrome ($C_3$) and other neurological disorders ($C_7$).

 The AI-centered citation matrix in Fig.~\ref{fig:gyradius_citation_distrib_cluster}B also shows a strong phenomenon of self-citation within each cluster, except for the small peripheral clusters $C_2$, $C_3$, and $C_4$, which are also influenced by the largest clusters $C_7$ and $C_8$ that constitute the core of the knowledge map.
 The AI-related knowledge produced in a given cluster thus preferentially impacts that cluster -- and/or its neighbors -- and not the others.